weedge/pipeline-go/README.md

-│   ├── frames/      # Defines all data and control frame types │   ├── notifiers/   # A simple channel-based notification system │   ├── pipeline/    # Core logic for Pipeline, PipelineTask, and parallel variants │   └── processors/  # All built-in FrameProcessor implementations ├── go.mod
+│   ├── frames/      # Defines all data and control frame types │   ├── notifiers/   # A simple channel-based notification system │   ├── pipeline/    # Core logic for Pipeline, PipelineTask, and parallel variants │   └── processors/  # All built-in IFrameProcessor implementations ├── go.mod
 └── main.go        # An example executable
 ```